magicaks/magicaks/setup.md

 ### 3. Set up the admin repository and configure RBAC

-1. Duplicate the [fabricate-defs repository](https://github.com/magicaks/fabrikate-defs).
+1. Duplicate the [Fabrikate high-level definitions (HLD) repository](https://github.com/magicaks/fabrikate-defs).
 We recommended making this repository private.

-    This will be your Fabrikate High Level Definition (HLD) repo.

-    You will use this repository to generate RBAC and Azure Monitor configuration
+You will use this repository, for example, to generate RBAC and Azure Monitor configuration.

-2. Follow the steps in the [README](https://github.com/magicaks/fabrikate-defs/blob/master/README.md) to set up RBAC for your cluster.
+2. Follow the steps in the [Fabrikate definitions repository README](https://github.com/magicaks/fabrikate-defs/blob/master/README.md) to set up RBAC for your cluster.

-> **NOTE:** Make sure you finish the steps in the README before you continue
+> **Note:** Make sure you finish the steps in the README before you continue.

 ### 4. Set up the user workloads manifest repository

 1. Duplicate the [k8sworkloads repository](https://github.com/magicaks/k8sworkloads).
 We recommended making this repository private.

 This is user workloads manifest repo where you list non-privileged workloads.
-Flux gitOps non admin controller will track this repository.
+[Flux (GitOps)](https://fluxcd.io/) non-admin controller will track this repository.

-### 5. Create Service Principals for provisioning resources
+### 5. Create service principals for provisioning resources

 1. Create a service principal (**magicaks-terraform**) that terraform can use for deploying resources. **Write down the id and password for later.**

-    > **NOTE:** Replace SUBSCRIPTION_ID with your own Azure subscription ID
+    > **Note:** Replace `SUBSCRIPTION_ID` with your own Azure subscription ID.

     ```bash
     az ad sp create-for-rbac --role="Contributor" --name "magicaks-terraform" --scopes="/subscriptions/SUBSCRIPTION_ID"